- Search The Registry

 *Gloria Reuben was born on this date in 1964.
 She is a Black Canadian actress and dancer.

-Born in in Toronto, Ontario, Canada, she is one of six children, her brother is Broadway actor Denis Reuben.
-She studied ballet, jazz and music technique and theory at the Canadian Royal Conservatory.
+Born in Toronto, Ontario, Canada, she is one of six children, her brother is Broadway actor Denis Reuben.
+She studied ballet, jazz, and music technique and theory at the Canadian Royal Conservatory.
 Ruben has made TV appearances in such shows as "The Young Riders," "The District," "Silk Stockings," "Homicide: Life on the Street" and "Law & Order: Special Victims Unit."
 She had a recurring role in "The Flash."
-Ruben gained widespread recognition in 1994 and 1995 when she starred along side Jean Claude Van Damme in the movie "Timecop" and in the TV series "E.R."
+Ruben gained widespread recognition in 1994 and 1995 when she starred alongside Jean Claude Van Damme in the movie "Timecop" and in the TV series "E.R."

 She is also a committed social activist.
-She continues to raise awareness about the HIV/AIDS pandemic that affects the African American and Latino communities here in the United States.
+She continues to raise awareness about the HIV/AIDS pandemic that affects the African American and Latino communities in the United States and globally.
 She also takes great interest in global issues, predominantly climate change, nature, and human rights.
 She is a special adviser on climate change for The Climate Reality Project, former Vice President Al Gore’s environmental organization.
-She is on the Board for the National Wildlife Federation.
+She is on the Board of the National Wildlife Federation.
 She is also on the Leadership Council for the RFK Center for Justice and Human Rights.
-Gloria has traveled to numerous international destinations on behalf of the RFK Center.
+Gloria Ruben has traveled to numerous international destinations on behalf of the RFK Center.